dvfrancis/craftr/README.md

 ## Overview

-Craftr (pronounced as 'Crafter') is an annual online (fictional) event dedicated to digital crafting, bringing together creative minds from around the world to explore the latest innovations in craft technology.
+Craftr (pronounced as 'Crafter') is an annual online (fictional) event dedicated to digital crafting, bringing together creative minds from around the world to explore the latest innovations in crafting technology.
 Held over three days every April, this year's event will take place from 21 to 23 April 2025.

-Digital crafting is the dynamic fusion of technology and creativity, enabling individuals to design and create unique projects with precision and innovation.
-This evolving craft field spans a variety of disciplines, including:
+Digital crafting is the fusion of technology with creativity, enabling individuals to design and make unique projects with precision and innovation.
+This evolving field spans a variety of crafts, including:

-- **Paper and Card Crafts**: ranging from scrapbooking to personalised greeting cards.
+- **Paper and Card** - ranging from scrapbooking to personalised greeting cards.

-- **Vinyl and Decal Crafts**: stickers, signage, decals, and vinyl applications.
+- **Vinyl and Decal** - stickers, signage, decals, and vinyl applications.

-- **Graphic Design Applications**: custom artwork for t-shirts, drinkware, and other items.
+- **Graphic Design** - custom artwork for t-shirts, drinkware, and other items.

-- **Fabric Crafts**: intricate embroidery, textile design, and fabric embellishments.
+- **Fabric** - intricate embroidery, textile design, and fabric embellishments.

-- **3D Modelling**: digital sculpting that brings ideas to life.
+- **3D Modelling** - digital sculpting that brings ideas to life.

-- **Laser Cutting**: create, cut, and embellish unique designs for any item including jewellery, signage, and other items.
+- **Laser Cutting** - creating, cutting, and embellishing unique designs for anything including jewellery, signage, and other items.

-To achieve professional results, many digital crafters utilise cutting machines such as [Cricut](https://cricut.com/en-gb/) or [Silhouette](https://www.silhouetteamerica.com/), or even laser cutters like [Glowforge](https://glowforge.com/), to create intricate and precise designs that can be applied to a variety of materials.
+To achieve professional results, many digital crafters utilise cutting machines such as those produced by [Cricut](https://cricut.com/en-gb/) and [Silhouette](https://www.silhouetteamerica.com/), or even laser cutters like [Glowforge](https://glowforge.com/), to create intricate and precise designs that can be applied to a variety of materials.

-This website serves as the central hub for Craftr, providing information about the event, allowing participants to create accounts, browse, and register for available classes.
+This website serves as the central hub for the Craftr event, providing information about the event, allowing participants to create accounts, browse, and register for available classes.
 Whether a beginner looking to experiment with digital crafting or an expert seeking new techniques, Craftr is the perfect platform for anyone to connect, learn, and create.

 ### Site Preview